kolharsam/Machine-Learning-Resource-Box/CONTRIBUTING.md

   ## Final Thoughts

   Please follow these instructions so that the changes that you provide can be easily added to the repository and experience the joy in contributing to someone's learning.

+ ---
+  **Please be sure to check for grammatical and spelling errors in your text before submitting your Pull Request!**
+ ---